Difference Between Front Office and Back Office

 |Strategy||It helps in strategy development.||It is responsible for HR functions and compliance management.|

 |Core function||It helps in increasing demands and sales.||It helps in the manufacturing of products and services.|

 |Responsibility||Its main function is to look after sales and marketing and the after-sales services.||Its main function is to look after the daily admin processes so that the business runs smoothly.|

 This has been a guide to Front Office vs Back Office.
-Here we also discuss the top differences between Front Office and Back Office along with infographics and comparison table.
+Here we discuss the top differences between the front office and back office along with infographics and comparison table.
 You may also have a look at the following articles –